<img src="https://ws.zoominfo.com/pixel/6169bf9791429100154fc0a2" width="1" height="1" style="display: none;">

 • Logging like you've never seen

-StrongDM, the Dynamic Access Management (DAM) platform that gives technical staff direct access to the critical infrastructure they need to be their most productive, now gives you more authentication flexibility with Remote Identities.
+StrongDM, the Zero Trust PAM platform that gives technical staff direct access to the critical infrastructure they need to be their most productive, now gives you more authentication flexibility with Remote Identities.
 This new feature enables you to connect to StrongDM resources using the identities of individual users instead of a leased credential.

 Remote Identities helps you leverage the native capabilities of your SSH and Kubernetes resources and capitalize on infrastructure workflow investments you’ve already made.